So you already decided, or you’re deciding on starting a real estate photography videography business.

 I ran into that problem the same when I first started.

-Usually, in real estate photography, you need the impression that the space you’re photographing is bigger than the actual.
-And that’s why a wide-angle lens can be handy for that makes the place look bigger.
+Usually, in real estate photography, you need the impression that the space you’re photographing is more significant than the actual.
+And that’s why a wide-angle lens can be handy, making the place look more prominent.